debdattasarkar/DSA/0. DSA Basics Journey/3. Array - OOPs ArrayManager/README.md

 ---

-# 🎯 Question for You:
-👉 **Would you like me to now show the `ArrayManager` in Python next?** 🚀
-(Or JavaScript?
-You can pick!)

-Let's keep the momentum! 🚀💬
-**Which language first?** 🎯

----

-🎯💥 YESSIR!
-Python coming right up! 🐍🚀
+🎯💥Python coming right up! 🐍🚀

 Now that you crushed the **C++ ArrayManager**,
 you’ll see how **INSANELY SIMPLE** it becomes in Python — because Python handles memory and types much more easily.